Skip to main content

 5. If the test fails, click Back to return to the configuration screen and review your settings.
 See Troubleshooting below for help.

-Password login temporarily enabled: To make sure you’re not locked out, Culture Amp automatically enables password login while you’re setting up SSO.
-If you get stuck, click Forgot Password on the sign-in page to regain access.
-Once you’ve confirmed SSO is working, you can disable password login from your Authentication settings.
+Password login temporarily enabled: To make sure you’re not locked out, the native password login is enabled by default while you’re setting up SSO for the first time.
+If you get stuck, click Can't Sign In on the sign-in page to regain access.
+Once you’ve confirmed SSO is working, you can start a support conversation and 'ask a person' to disable the other login methods if preferred.

 Step 6: Setup complete